 Recology believes that art plays a unique role in educating and inspiring the public.
 By supporting artists who create work from materials that have been thrown away, the Recology Artist in Residence (AIR) Programs encourage us to see discarded materials in a new light and reflect on our own consumption practices.

 Founded in San Francisco in 1990, Recology AIR Programs now operate in four cities: San Francisco, Portland, Seattle, and Astoria.
-GLEAN in Portland is a collaboration between Recology, crackedpots, an environmental arts organization, and Metro, the regional government for the Portland metropolitan area.
+GLEAN in Portland is a collaboration between Recology, crackedpots, an environmental arts organization, and Metro, the regional government that manages the Portland metropolitan area’s garbage and recycling system.
 In Astoria, the Coastal Oregon Artist Residency (COAR), is a collaboration between Recology and Astoria Visual Arts.

 Over 170 professional and 30 student artists have participated in these programs.
 View photos of work by artists who have participated in the San Francisco program here.

 SUPPORTING LOCAL ARTISTS

 Our AIR Programs are designed to support local artists and art communities.
 Resident artists are provided with access to materials at our facilities, studio space and a stipend, and exhibitions are held at the end of each residency.
 After their residencies, artists leave artwork to be kept in Recology’s permanent collection.
 These pieces are shown in exhibitions that promote the power of reuse.

 Each AIR Program accepts applications annually from professional artists working in the local community.
 Artists are selected by advisory boards, and applications are evaluated based on a variety of criteria:

 The artist’s demonstrated commitment to resource conservation and recycling through art

 The artist’s experience in art education and/or environmental education

 How well the residency can help provide the artist with professional growth